 On every nerve cell ten glia cells: the reason for excitement

 Everyone used to think that if you really wanted to understand the working of the nervous system, you specifically have to look at the nerve cells.
 The other connective tissue cells around the nerve cells were only thought to be a kind of glue to keep the nerve cells in place.
 However, nothing is further from the truth.

-The cells are called glia cells, glia meaning glue, but since several years we have started to understand that these cells are much more important than we thought.
-Only the fact that there nerve cells are surrounded by 10 glia cells should make us think.
+These cells are called glia cells, glia meaning glue, but for several years now we have been learning that these cells are much more important than we thought.
+Only the fact that nerve cells are surrounded by 10 glia cells should make us think.
 And that finally happened.
 The entire case of central sensitization is maintained by a disturbed metabolism in the glia cells.

 During chronic pain, these cells are so hyperactive that they will start to produce and secrete all sorts of substances that agitate the nerve cells.
 Growth factors is an example of this.